Plan content types and workflows in SharePoint 2013

 For example, all user-deliverable documents in an enterprise might require a set of metadata, such as account number, project number, and project manager.
 By creating a top-level Customer Deliverable content type from which all other customer-deliverable document types inherit, you make sure that required information, such as account numbers and project numbers, will be associated with all variants of customer-deliverable documents in your organization.
 Note that if the content type owner adds another required column to the top-level Customer Deliverable content type, the content type owner can propagate the changes to all content types that inherit from it, which will add the new column to all customer deliverable documents.

-In das Microsoft Office System, when a user edits a document from a SharePoint 2013 document management server, a Document Information Panel is shown at the top of the document.
+In the Microsoft Office system, when a user edits a document from a SharePoint 2013 document management server, a Document Information Panel is shown at the top of the document.
 The Document Information Panel displays an editable form of the document's properties on the server.

 SharePoint 2013 makes it easy to customize the property form for a content type.
 When you configure a content type, you can start InfoPath 2013, which generates a default property form that is based on the properties of the content type.
 The default form includes the same controls, layout, and schema that InfoPath 2013 would use if no custom form were defined.
 You can then customize and deploy the form as you would any other InfoPath 2013 form.
 For example, you can add your company logo, fonts, and color scheme to a form; connect it to a custom data source; add conditional logic; and design form features that are available to users based on their roles.